 On the other hand, if you need something comfortable and solid for your camping adventures, regardless of the weight and size, the Nemo Fillo and the Therm A Rest Compressible might be your best options.

-TYPES OF CAMPING PILLOWS
+TYPES OF HIKING PILLOWS

 As you can imagine, there are many types of backpacking pillows depending on the purpose, shape and materials.
 However, most of the time we can classify them into compressible, inflatable and hybrid pillows.